-The system is supporting research, so individuals enrolled in research programs on the system will have PII used for research.
-PII will not be used for system testing or training.
-Only authorized individuals will be accessing the system.
+PETALS/PETALS CS is supporting individual projects which may involve research and evaluation initiatives, so individuals enrolled in PETALS projects may have PII used for research.
+PII will not be used for testing or training.
+Only authorized users will be accessing PETALS/PETALS CS.